Invertebrates

 How we collect the data

-We make monthly samples of two distinct areas within the OpenLiving Labs: an area of riparian woodland and the edge of a floodplain meadow.
+We make monthly samples from two distinct areas within the OpenLiving Labs: an area of riparian woodland and an area on the edge of a floodplain meadow.
 Riparian woodland is a type of wet woodland typically found alongside rivers and other watercourses.
-Floodplain meadows, by contrast, are unimproved grasslands that experience flooding and also typically also found by watercourses.
+Floodplain meadows, by contrast, are unimproved grasslands that experience flooding and are also typically found by watercourses.
 While these two habitats may appear similar, they represent different stages of ecological succession: without management, floodplain meadows would gradually transition through scrub toward woodland, potentially developing into riparian woodland depending on local conditions.
 Therefore, these sites have unique biophysical characteristics, potentially resulting in unique communities of invertebrates.

-Malaise traps are particularly effective for capturing a wide range of insects, especially Diptera (flies) and Hymenoptera (bees, wasps and often saw flies in this context), which are otherwise difficult to sample comprehensively.
+Malaise traps are particularly effective for capturing a wide range of insects, especially Diptera (flies) and Hymenoptera (bees, wasps, ants and sawflies), which are otherwise difficult to sample comprehensively.
 By operating the traps consistently across sampling periods, we can compare changes in insect abundance and diversity between the riparian woodland and floodplain meadow habitats, and track seasonal variation across the year.
 When specimens are collected and the malaise trap emptied, they are identified as close to species level as possible.

 What have we found?